-The PGM is a programmable output that is triggered according to specific system status conditions.
+The PGM is a programmable output that is triggered according to specific system status conditions, or by remote command sent via PSTN, GSM, keyfob, keypad, or RP.

 9.7.1: Output Trigger

 The Output Trigger option determines the conditions that activate and deactivate the PGM output.